-From: "ICTD Submission" <ictdsubmission+canned.response@sec.gov.ph>

-To: FREY-HIPOLITO@mail.landbank.com

-Thursday, April 07, 2022 02:28PM Date:

-Subject: Re: LANDBANK's MANUAL ON CORPORATE GOVERNANCE
+-----Forwarded by FLOYD S REY-HIPOLITO/LANDBANK on 05/28/2024 02:09PM -----To: FREY-HIPOLITO@mail.landbank.com From: "ICTD Submission" <ictdsubmission+canned.response@sec.gov.ph> Date: 05/31/2023 02:19PM Subject: Re: LANDBANK'S MANUAL ON CORPORATE GOVERNANCE

-History: This message has been forwarded.

-Your report/document has been SUCCESSFULLY ACCEPTED by ICTD.

-(Subject to Verification and Review of the Quality of the Attached Document)

-Official copy of the submitted document/report with Barcode Page (Confirmation Receipt) will be made available after 15 days from receipt through the SEC Express System at the SEC website at www.sec.gov.ph ictdsubmission@sec.gov.ph
+Thank you for reaching out to ictdsubmission@sec.gov.ph.
+Your submission is subject for Verification and Review of the Quality of the Attached Document only for Secondary Reports.
+Official copy of the submitted document/report with Barcode Page (Confirmation Receipt) will be made available after 7 working days via order from receipt through the SEC Express System at https://secexpress.ph/.
+Or you may call 8737-8888 for further clarifications.